themysterysolver/PLACEMENT-QUESTIONS/VISA/Visa-Blog2.md

 - It happened on *codesignal*
 - Total of `4` DSA question were asked of the type easy to medium.
-- Test duration is 70minutes.
+- Test duration is 70 minutes.
 - 1st 2 questions were easy and rest are medium.
-- The final evauluvation was for 600points.
+- The final evauluvation was for 600 points.
 - Each had a different question.

 ---

 ## Question 1: *Count the Zeroes*
 **Description:**
-- Given a array of non-negative interger `nums`,your task is to calculate how many elements of `nums` have an odd number of occurence of the digit `0`.
+- Given a array of non-negative interger `nums`, your task is to calculate how many elements of `nums` have an odd number of occurence of the digit `0`.
 > **NOTE** You are not expected to provide the most optimal solution but a solution with TC not worse than $O(nums.length^2)$ will fit within the execution time limit.

 **Examples & Constraints:**
 - Example 1:
     - `nums` = [100,20,1,30,40]
-    - idx 1,3,4 are counted since  they are the elemnts where zero is repeated odd number of times
+    - idx 1, 3, 4 are counted since they are the elemnts where zero is repeated odd number of times
     - *result = 3*
 - Example 2:
   - `nums` = [250,30,100]